Hector Mine: 20th Century

 From 1931 to 1934, bentonite prospectors Oscar Hoerner, Emery Hoerner, and company staked out the Hector area, and from 1937 to 1938, the property changed hands a few times.
 In 1941 the Inerto Company bought some of the area, and in 1944 the National Lead Mining Company, which had acquired most of the northern parts of the area, bought more of the Hector property from the F.S.
 Schundler Eyrite Company.

 By 1948, RHEOX Incorporated, formerly NLC, had significantly depleted the ore on its land.
 RHEOX Inc. sold the minerals it produced to Aquagel paint manufacturers, while the Inerto Company's product was used to create Tansul, a beer and ale clarifier.

 In 1961, the Hector Mine was flooded when water entered a ventilation shaft.
 Water could not be extracted from the mine, and the Inerto Company had to sell their side of the ore body.
 RHEOX Incorporated, now National Lead Company again, had just begun an open pit mine and could still supply its customers.

 Present Day

-In modern years, Hector Mine is mostly a borate mine.
+In modern years, Hector Mine is mostly a silver, lead, and zinc mine.